Realtime Data-Efficient Portrait Stylization Based On Geometric Alignment: Method

 \section{Method}

-We illustrate the overview of proposed framework in figure \ref{fig:framework}.
-It takes images and corresponding landmarks of both portrait and style domains as input.
+We illustrate the overview of proposed framework in Fig.\ref{fig:framework}.
+The inputs of the framework are portrait images, style examples, and corresponding facial landmarks.
 We denote the portrait image, the style image, the portrait landmarks, and the style landmarks as $I_p$, $I_s$, $L_p$, $L_s$ respectively.
-A single direction portrait-to-style transformation is as follows:
+We employ a There are two branches of forward pass during the generation stage: The geometric warping branch where the results are stylized by the generator network and also warped with TPS, and the geometric invariant branch where the results are only stylized by the generator network.
+The single direction portrait-to-style transformation is described as follows:

 In the geometric warping branch, the generator $G_{p2s}$ warps the feature maps from $L_p$ to $L_s$ using integrated multi-scale TPS and synthesizes the deformed result $I^{warp}_{p2s}$, which has the identical landmark as $I_s$.
 In the geometric invariant branch, $G_{p2s}$ directly synthesizes geometrically unchanged $I_{p2s}$.
 TPS is applied to $I_s$ to warp it from $L_s$ to $L_p$ and get $I^{warp}_s$, which has identical landmark as $I_{p2s}$.